internetarchive/fatcat/rust/HACKING.md

 mapping in `api_wrappers` might be necessary, but `database_models.rs` in particular feels unnecessary; other projects have attempted to completely automate generation of this file, but it doesn't sound reliable.
-In particular, both regular "Row" (queriable) and "NewRow" (insertable) structs need to be defined.
+In particular, both regular "Row" (queryable) and "NewRow" (insertable) structs need to be defined.

 ## Test Structure